preesm/preesm/releng/README.md

 #### deploy

 *   [maven-deploy-plugin](http://maven.apache.org/plugins/maven-deploy-plugin/): disable the default deploy plugin.
 This is due to issues when deploying P2 repositories on SourceForge.
-The actual deploy procedure is detailed in the [Release Engineering in Maven](#release-engineering-in-maven) section.
+The actual deploy procedure is detailed in the [Release Engineering](#release-engineering) section.

 ### The tycho.mode setting